FOGGIE: Figuring Out Gas & Galaxies In Enzo XII. The Formation and Evolution of Extended HI Galactic Disks and Warps with a Dynamic Circumgalactic medium: Comparison of the origin and fate of polar rings in two systems

 Fig.~\ref{fig:tempest_orientation_evolution} shows how the orientation of these two vectors evolves between $z=1$ to $z=0$.
 The variables $\theta_L$ and $\phi_{L}$, first shown in \citet{simons25}, represent the orientation of the angular momentum vector and are defined as follows:

 where $L$ is the average angular momentum of each component.
 The $x$, $y$, and $z$ components in this space follow the simulation grid, and are thus arbitrary with respect to the system.
 The orientation of the inner disk does not evolve significantly during this time period, remaining within 10\textdegree--20\textdegree.
 The orientation of the outer disk evolves more significantly, moving away from the inner disk during the initial formation of the polar ring, before precessing towards the disk plane.
-At $t\sim10$ Gyr [C], the polar ring begins to transition to a warp, orienting itself with the inner disk's warp as described above.
-Correspondingly, the angular momentum vector changes significantly.